Ports

 -

-In the Security Groups field, uncheck the checkboxes of the groups that you want to disconnect from the port.
+In the Security groups field, uncheck the groups you want to detach from the port.

 -